-When I first begin the process, I start with boiling the water in the kettle and while that’s doing its thing, I gather my other items.
+I start with boiling water in the kettle.
+While that’s doing its thing, I gather my other pieces.

-Next I grab a mug (I typically reach for my Wifey one because, well, why not), and then place everything I’d like to be cleaned inside it.
+Next, I grab a mug (I typically reach for my Wifey one because, well, why not), and then place everything I’d like to clean inside.

-Once everything is placed inside the mug, I pour a few drops of Dawn dish soap on top of the pieces.
+Once everything is in the mug, I pour a few drops of Dawn dish soap on top of the pieces.

-By that point, the kettle will be close to finished so I grab my toothbrush and cloth and place it beside the mug.
+By that point, the kettle is finished so I grab my toothbrush and cloth and place it beside the mug.
 A tip for this, is to keep the toothbrush in your utensil drawer!
 I keep mine there with the straws for easy access.
-It helps being in there because it saves time from trying to find the brush for every clean and is just super convenient.
+It’s convenient to have there so that it’s an easy grab if you’re always cleaning your rings.

-After the water has come to a full boil, I pour it into the mug, filling it 3/4 of the way.
-You don’t need to fill it this much, I’d say as long as you have enough water to cover what you’re cleaning, you’re good to go!
+After the water has come to a boil, pour it into the mug filling it 3/4 of the way.
+You don’t need to completely fill it but as long as there’s enough water to cover what you’re cleaning, you’re good to go!

-Now, as the soap and water do its thing, I go and finish getting ready or do whatever it was I was doing before.
-Typically I like to let my rings sit for at least half an hour or right up until we need to leave.
+Now, as the soap and water do its thing, I typically finish getting ready or do whatever it was I was doing before.
+I like to let the rings sit for at least half an hour or right up until we leave.
 Dawn is so gentle and really helps get all the dirt out that gets stuck in-between the diamonds from everyday wear.
-Another tip is to always, always tell your significant other that you’re cleaning your rings because you don’t want them to come along and splash out the water to put the mug in the dishwasher and then have your rings fall out into the sink.
-This has never happened to me but I keep my mug beside the kettle instead of the sink while its soaking and always tell my husband I’m doing this so he knows not to dump that water.
+Another tip is to always, always tell your partner you’re cleaning your rings.
+You don’t want them to dump the water in the sink to put the mug in the dishwasher and have your rings fall out.
+This has never happened to me but I keep my mug beside the kettle instead of the sink while its soaking and always tell my husband I’m doing this so he’s aware my rings are in there.

-Now, there are defiantly cleaning solutions you can buy that might be a faster process and not as much “work”, but I cannot be bothered to remember buying another product when I know I always have Dawn on hand and ready to use.
+Now, there are definitely cleaning solutions you can buy that might be a faster process and not as much “work”.
+However, I can’t be bothered to remember buying another product when I always have Dawn ready to use.

 Once some time has passed and you’re ready to clean them, work with one piece at a time.
 You’ll see a difference with them just being in the soapy water after a few minutes and you can even opt out of the scrubbing.
 When time permits, I scrub with the brush.
-Taking one ring out of the water at a time, I wet my toothbrush with the same soapy water and gently scrub the ring going in all different directions.
+Taking one ring out of the water at a time, I wet the toothbrush with the same soapy water and gently scrub the ring going in all different directions.
 I do this for about a minute or so and then rinse under warm water.
-After that’s done, I place it on the cloth to air dry and repeat.
+After you’ve finished, place the ring on the cloth to air dry.
+Repeat for your other pieces.
 It sounds like a process with lots of steps but I assure you, its super quick and easy.